department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/design/h1-intro-text.md

 ## Level 3
 **/[facility-detail-page]**
 - **H1:** [Official facility name]
-- **Intro text:** [See notes below for first 1-2 sentences.
-This is the required last sentence of all intro text.]
-Get parking and transportation information, and find location and contact information for individual health services to manage your appointments.
+- **Intro text:** [See notes below for first sentence.
+This is the required second sentence for all intro text.]
+Get parking and transportation information, and find location and contact information for individual health services.
 > Note: Focus on what services are offered by the facility.
 Promote any specialized services, like centers of excellence or award-winning programs.

 > Note: Add geographical references, like areas, counties, and neighborhoods, to the intro text.